namratha-vj/Product-Site-Scraper/README.md

 ```bash
 streamlit run simpleUI.py
 ```
+### Make sure to create a folder named queryImg in the same directory as the script to store the uploaded images.
 This command will start a local server and open the web interface in your default browser.
 You can now search for images using text queries, URIs, or by uploading images.

 ## How It Works